Our Tale:

 With a bold idea and limited resources, we created a Kickstarter campaign and with community support, we started composting!

 From humble beginnings using repurposed buckets from Wegmans, an old pickup truck, and simple flyers, we spread the word and began our residential program with just 20 members.
-Over the past decade we have refined our services, increased our efficiency and expanded our service area.
+We now run a fleet of 4 vehicles that run routes around Western New York 5 days per week, collecting waste from businesses, schools, and households.

 What is a worker-owned co-op?